-The notion of pregnant at the age at 50 may seem unconventional to some, but with advancements in reproductive technology and changing societal norms, it’s a question that’s increasingly relevant.
-In this comprehensive guide in can a woman get pregnant at 50? we delve into the possibilities, challenges, and considerations surrounding fertility for women at 50 so how can a get pregnant.
+The notion of pregnancy at the age of 50 may seem unconventional to some, but with advancements in reproductive technology and changing societal norms, it’s a question that’s increasingly relevant.
+In this comprehensive guide, we delve into the possibilities, challenges, and considerations surrounding fertility for women in their 50s.

 Understanding Fertility at 50: